NandaBahtiar/Contact-Book/README.md

     }
     ```
 * **Response:**
-    [cite_start]Returns a common response object with the status code, a success message, and the updated contact's details.
+    Returns a common response object with the status code, a success message, and the updated contact's details.

 ### Delete Contact

 * **Endpoint:** `DELETE /contact/{id}`
-* [cite_start]**Description:** Deletes a contact by its ID.
+* **Description:** Deletes a contact by its ID.
 * **Response:**
-    [cite_start]Returns a common response object with the status code and a success message.
+    Returns a common response object with the status code and a success message.

 ## Security

-[cite_start]The application is configured with Spring Security.  [cite_start]By default, all requests to any endpoint must be authenticated.  [cite_start]The security configuration disables CSRF protection to allow for easier testing with tools like Postman.
+The application is configured with Spring Security.
+By default, all requests to any endpoint must be authenticated.
+The security configuration disables CSRF protection to allow for easier testing with tools like Postman.

 ## Project Structure

-[cite_start]The project follows a standard Maven project structure.
+The project follows a standard Maven project structure.

 ## Docker images
 ```sh